Paty Navidad: Career

-Navidad will star in Lucero Suárez's telenovela: Espuma de Venus

 Singer

 Navidad continued her musical career, releasing the album Instantes ("Instances") in 1998 which reached sales of over 100,000, it was awarded gold record.
 In May 2000 she released her second album entitled "Mexican", rescuing her Mexican roots.

 Carnival

 In 2000, Navidad was awarded Queen of the Banda in the Carnival of Mazatlán, Sinaloa for the recording of the disc Don Cruz Lizárraga presenta a Patricia Navidad: Raíces de mi tierra ("Don Cruz Lizárraga presents Patricia Navidad: Roots of my Homeland").